-Non-Prime loans also known as temporary or fixer loans, for borrowers who are on their way to Prime but need a little help before they qualify.
+Non-Prime loans are also known as temporary or fixer loans for borrowers who are on their way to Prime but need a little help before they qualify.
 Non-Prime loans characteristically are made to borrowers who have had a past credit event or events in the form of Foreclosure(s), Bankruptcy(ies), Short Sale(s), late payment(s), collection(s), charge-off(s), etcetera.
-Additionally a borrower seeking a Non-Prime loan can use alternative documentation to qualify in form of Bank Statements, Liquid assets, and other forms of income not typically accepted by government lending criteria.
+Additionally, a borrower seeking a Non-Prime loan can use alternative documentation to qualify, in form of bank statements, liquid assets, and other forms of income not typically accepted by government lending criteria.
 Non-Prime loans usually have increased rates of interest and costs for providing access to capital while providing the ability to participate in the economy and housing market.
 Non-Prime loans should only be looked at as a temporary solution to an immediate need.

 Non-Prime in the News

 - Who Benefits From Alternative Lending?